 Ground Beef Casserole is cheesy, hearty, and flavorful as can be!
 A boldly seasoned ground beef tomato sauce is served with plenty of tender pasta under a layer of gooey melted cheese.
 Freezer friendly and great for making ahead!

-In a large skillet over medium-high heat, cook the ground beef, onion and pepper until the beef is cooked through and the vegetables are tender, about 5-7 minutes.
+In a large skillet over medium-high heat, cook the beef, onion, and bell pepper for 5 to 7 minutes, until the beef is cooked through and the vegetables are tender.

-Add the garlic, oregano, paprika, salt, ground mustard and pepper and cook 1-2 minutes.
+Add the garlic, oregano, paprika, salt, ground mustard, and pepper and cook for 1 to 2 minutes.

-Stir in the pasta sauce and water.
-Reduce to medium-low and simmer for 10-15 minutes while you cook the pasta.
+Stir in the sauce and water.
+Reduce the heat to medium-low and simmer for 10 to 15 minutes while you cook the pasta.

 Pasta

-Bring a large pot of salted water to a boil and cook the pasta to al dente (or even a touch less -- we will be baking it yet!).
+Bring a large pot of salted water to a boil.
+Cook the pasta according to the package directions, just to al dente.

-In the empty pot, add the cream cheese and cream, cooking and stirring over medium heat until melted.
-Add ½ cup pasta water and stir until smooth, adding additional pasta water as necessary.
+To the empty pot, add the cream cheese and cream, cooking and stirring over medium heat until melted.
+Add ½ cup of the pasta water and stir until smooth, adding additional pasta water as necessary until a thin, creamy sauce forms.

 Pour over the pasta in the baking dish and stir to coat.

-Top with the sauce and sprinkle with cheese.
+Top with the ground beef sauce and sprinkle with the Cheddar.

-Bake for 15 minutes or until bubbly and cheese is melted.
+Bake for 15 minutes, or until bubbly and the cheese has melted.

 Video